oslllo/larakey/docs/advanced-usage/cache.md

 ---

-# <u>Manual Cache Reset</u>
+## Manual Cache Reset

 To manually reset the cache for this package, you can run the following in your app code:

 ```php
 app()->make(\Oslllo\Larakey\Padlock\Cache::class)->forgetCachedPermissions();
 ```

 Or you can use an Artisan command:

 ```bash
 php artisan permission:cache-reset
 ```

 ---

-# <u>Cache Identifier</u>
+## Cache Identifier

 TIP: If you are leveraging a caching service such as `redis` or `memcached` and there are other sites running on your server, you could run into cache clashes between apps.
 It is prudent to set your own cache `prefix` in Laravel's `/config/cache.php` to something unique for each application.
 This will prevent other applications from accidentally using/changing your cached data.

 ---